martinchapman/blog/_posts/2025-09-01-well-designed-lego.md

 %}

 2\. *Simplicity*.
-This set is fairly simple (349 pieces), yet the bricks are used efficiently to communicate a lot about the environment being modelled.
+A relatively small number of pieces (349) are used efficiently to communicate a lot about the environment being modelled.
 The floating effect, for example, is simple but effective.

 {%